vPeteWalker/midway/db/basic_clone_api/basic_clone_api.rst

 #.
 Click **Execute**.

 #.
+Scroll down to observe the responses to your API calls.

-From the dropdown, select **Operations** to monitor the progress.
+#.
+In Era, select **Operations** from the dropdown to monitor the progress.
 This should take approximately 15 minutes.

 Deploy Development Web Server
 +++++++++++++++++++++++++++++